spatie/laravel-dynamic-servers/docs/basic-usage/rebooting-servers.md

 ---
-title: Rebooting server
+title: Rebooting servers
-weight: 3
+weight: 4
 ---

 Should you for some reason have the reboot servers, you can do so by calling `reboot`.